Police officer accused of DWI after crashing patrol vehicle into multiple cars in New Orleans - NewsBreak

 NEW ORLEANS (WVUE) - For the past 15 years, Harry Cassaly and his wife have called Circle West Trailer Park in Bridge City home.
 The couple says they fell in love with the community and how quiet and homey the area felt.
 But after a recent string of car break-ins,...

-NOPD officer accused of on-duty DWI after crashing marked police cruiser into ‘multiple’ vehicles in Warehouse District

-NEW ORLEANS (WVUE) - A New Orleans police officer was arrested last week on accusations that he was driving drunk while on duty, after he crashed his marked NOPD cruiser into several vehicles while driving with a blood alcohol content more than twice the legal limit.
-The NOPD said Traffic...
+New Orleans Police have arrested an officer on DWI charges after detectives say he crashed a police car with a blood alcohol content more than twice the legal limit.

 Daylight shooting in New Orleans East

-Note: UPDATE: All lanes are reopen as of 11 a.m.
-Friday, says Louisiana State Police.
-Multiple car crashes Friday morning shut down all traffic lanes on I-12 eastbound outside Hammond, according to Louisiana State Police.
-Louisiana State Police Troop L is on the scene to redirect traffic.
-The lanes will be...